 - Final Thoughts

-Hardtack is a simple, low-calorie cracker, survival rations, made from flour, salt, and water.
-The most significant part about it is that if you hardtack properly, it can last for over 100 years.
+Hardtack is a simple, low-calorie cracker, survival ration, made from flour, salt, and water.
+If you make hardtack properly, hard tack can have a shelf life of 100+ years!

-Hardtack was once used on sea voyages because of how inexpensive it was.
-It was named pilot bread, cabin bread, ship biscuit, and sea bread.
+In the past, soldiers carried it during long military missions, and it was named pilot bread, cabin bread, ship biscuit, and sea bread.

-If you want the cracker softer and tasting better, you could add sugar, milk, or butter, but that could cut down half the cracker’s shelf life.
+If you want softer crackers, you could add sugar, milk, or butter; however, it will significantly decrease the cracker’s shelf life.

 - A cookie sheet